top of page

 Amazing nature of Mongolia

-The Nemegt formation is a geological formation from Mongolia’s Gobi Desert that dates back to the Late Cretaceous.
-It lies on top of the Barun Goyot formation and sometimes collapses into it.
 It is made up of sediments from river channels and contains fish, turtles, crocodilians, birds, and a rich dinosaur fauna.
-It was associated with a wetter environment than when preceding strata were deposited, and there appears to have been some forest cover.
+It was associated with a wetter environment than when preceding strata were deposited, and there appears to have been some forest cover. sustainable travel

-TSAGAAN SUVRAGA "WHITE STUPA"
+TSAGAAN SUVRAGA "WHITE STUPA" Eco-friendly tours

 Tsagaan Suvrag - White Stupa- South Gobi and blue sky

-BAGA GAZARIIN CHULUU ROCKY FORMATION
+BAGA GAZARIIN CHULUU ROCKY FORMATION Eco-friendly tours

 Baga gazriin chuluu rocky formation and the sun is shining

 The astonishing granitic formations of Baga Gazariin Chuluu," stone of the little place," are located northwest of the province of Dundgovi, in the heart of the steppe, 250 km (155,34 miles) towards the south of Ulaanbaatar, in the sum of Delgertsogt.
-At the height of 1751 meters (1,09 miles), they form a granite canyon erected in the heart of the steppe.
+At a height of 1751 meters (1,09 miles), they form a granite canyon erected in the heart of the steppe.

 The erosion polished the rock faces of the cliffs.
 You may see the inscriptions on the rock written by two venerated monks who lived there in the 19th century.
-Some of the canyon's lateral entries are not very accessible, but most of them permit visitors to enter and make beautiful hikes in this rocky maze.
+Some of the canyon's lateral entries are not very accessible, but most of them permit visitors to enter and make beautiful hikes in this rocky maze. sustainable travel

-IKH GAZRIIN CHULUU
+IKH GAZRIIN CHULUU Eco-friendly tours

 ikh gazariin chuluu rocky formation and sky